By Jennifer Murra

 Steve always had a special relationship with my parents.
 He lived with them while I was in college and had nowhere else to live.
 My parents considered him their son.
 When I asked Steve to move out, my parents agreed to let him stay there until he could find a place of his own.

-Steve committed suicide on February 20, 2016.
+Steve died by suicide on February 20, 2016.
 Regardless of how far he had spiraled, I never thought he would ever do something that would hurt me and the kids so much.
 This was not behavior anyone would ever expect of the Steve they knew.
 The news of Steve’s death sent shock waves through the rugby community and our home community.
 This was a person who loved life and tried to make the most of every day.
 Unfortunately, my parents were the ones who found him.
 Their lives will never be the same.
 My kids won’t go to their grandparent’s house anymore, a place where they previously spent a great deal of time.

 I truly believe Steve tried his best to get well, but ultimately he knew there was something wrong with him that couldn’t be cured.
 Now I know, he really couldn’t answer my questions about why his behavior was changing, he really didn’t have the ability to answer.